 Following the initial release of the first draft of the new Official Plan, staff continued work on the ASPs for the City's Mobility Hubs, reviewed comments submitted by residents and stakeholders and continued to engage with the community through a variety of outreach events in order to inform revisions to the Plan.
 In September 2017, staff provided an update to Council on the consultation and engagement component of the Official Plan project and included a summary of comments received on the first draft (PB-47-17).
-Additionally, the Downtown Mobility Hub ASP draft precinct plan and policy framework was presented to Council at the Committee of the Whole Workshop meeting on September 27, 2017.
-Once this work was completed, a second draft of the Official Plan was released in November 2017, with a report to Council (PB-50-17) and statutory public meeting held on November 30th.
+Additionally, the Downtown Mobility Hub ASP draft precinct plan and policy framework was presented to Council at the Committee of the Whole Workshop meeting on September 2017, with a report to Council (PB-50-17) and statutory public meeting held on November 30th.
 This draft of the Official Plan contained new policies for the Downtown which were established through the Downtown Mobility Hub ASP work (PB-81-17), as well as changes made to other sections of the Plan based on feedback received.